hsvu/NMP_Weather_Station/README.md

  - Wind Speed
  - Wind Direction

-You must not change *weather_output.js* - instead, import the function into your program and call it in a timed loop to continuously receive data.
-The emulated data will have errors (see the comment in *weather_output.js*), so some validation of this raw data in your backend is required.
+You must not change *weather_output.ts* - instead, import the function into your program and call it in a timed loop to continuously receive data.
+The emulated data will have errors (see the comment in *weather_output.ts*), so some validation of this raw data in your backend is required.
 Then you must stream this data to a server.
 This data must then be made available to the user interface.

 A skeleton server will be provided written in Typescript / Node.js so you can get used to the Redback tech stack.
 All these features do not have to be excessively complex or optimised - a simple, functional solution is enough (however feel free to polish things up!).